euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 A real-world example: Tkinter
 ---------------------------------

-To present a non-trivial example, we refere to Tkinter, the most popular GUI toolkit for Python.
+To present a non-trivial example, we refere to Tkinter, one of the most popular GUI frameworks for Python.
 There has already been an approach to make Tkinter available in Jython, namely jTkinter – see [JTK]_.
-However the last update to the project was in 2000, so it is rather outdated by now and must be considered dead.
+However the last update to the project was in 2000, so it is rather outdated by now and must be considered inactive.

 Since release alpha2.1, JyNI has been tested successfully on basic Tkinter-code.
 We load Tkinter from the place where it is usually installed on Linux: